 Now, that being said, I do not claim to be the best camp speaker in the world, I’m just a guy whose made a ton of mistakes that I’ve learned from.
 Like most speakers I have my niche and I may do better at some camps than others but these are principles I think work at any camp or retreat.

-These are my 9 Commandments of camp speaking.
-They are not laws to follow, just good sense when speaking to any audience but especially to a camp audience.
+These are my 11 essentials for a camp speaking.
+They’re not laws to follow, just good sense when speaking to any audience but especially to a youth camp audience.

 Hanging with campers is essential.
 If you don’t know your audience the Holy Spirit can’t knit your hearts together or form a bond of trust.
 I try to get out and play paintball with the kids at the camp I speak at if not I at least walk around the camp visiting with kids at the various activities.

 Stay Within The Allotted Time

 After 13 years I am given a lot of latitude concerning time.
 For camp I usually speak anywhere from 30-40 minutes plus altar time.
 After speaking all these years I know when I need to cut it short or take the time to flesh something out.
 I don’t abuse my time because I have a limited time before campers check out on me.